The 5+ Best Motorcycle Tire Plug Kits We Tested This Year

 This tool is a marvel of efficient design.
 The tool itself weighs a feather-light 27 grams.
 Even with its mounting strap, the total weight is only 47 grams.
 You can strap it directly to your bike’s frame, slip it into a pocket, or toss it in the smallest tool roll without noticing it is there.
 When a flat tire strikes, you can perform a quick repair and continue your ride.
 The tool pre-loads with a plug, making the repair process incredibly fast.
 While it lacks the robust features of larger kits, its convenience is unmatched for riders who prioritize a lightweight setup on their tubeless tire.

-Tool Quality: T-Handle vs. Screwdriver Handle
+Tire Repair Tool Quality: T-Handle vs. Screwdriver Handle Designs

 The tools in your tire plug kit determine how easy the repair will be.
 You will find two main handle styles: T-handles and screwdriver-style handles.

 • T-Handle Tools: These are the best choice for most riders.
 They give you excellent leverage.
-This makes pushing the reamer and plug into a tough tire much easier.
-A difficult repair is the last thing you want on the side of the road.

 The quality of the metal is also important.
 Look for solid steel tools that will not bend or break under pressure.

-Plug Type: String Plugs vs. Mushroom Plugs
+Motorcycle Tire Plug Types: String Plugs vs. Mushroom Plugs

 Plug TypeBest ForDrawbacks

-Portability and Case Design
+Motorcycle Tire Plug Kit Portability and Storage Case Design

 Your tire plug kit for motorcycle needs to be easy to carry.
 A bulky kit you leave at home does you no good when you get a flat tire.
 Look for a compact case that protects the tools and keeps everything organized.
 A good flat tire repair kit will have a durable case that fits easily in a saddlebag or tool roll.